afreeorange/bock/README.md

     # This works too
     bock -a /path/to/articles

+    # Or if using Docker
+    docker run -v /path/to/articles:/articles -p 8000:8000 afreeorange/bock

 As of now, this will regenerate a full index in `/path/to/articles/.search_index` every time you run that command.
 However, it will update the index selectively whenever you create, move, modify, or remove articles while the server's running.